uptane/uptane-standard/README.md

 ### Style guide

 Capitalize proper nouns and titles of things, such as the names of roles, repositories, and specific types of metadata.
-Do not capitalize the words "roles", "repository", and "metadata", however.
+Do not capitalize the words "role", "repository", and "metadata", however.
 For example, write "Targets role", "Director repository", "Primary ECU", and so on.

 For headings and sub-headings, capitalize only the first word in a heading UNLESS the heading contains a proper noun.